Angel St: Critical reception

 Scottish Aberdeen Press and Journal declared the song as "disco-influenced".
 AllMusic editor Stephen Thomas Erlewine described it as "garage techno" and named it one of the highlights on the Fresco album.
 Another editor, Jon O'Brien, called it an "uptempo" stomper.
-A reviewer from Music Week gave "Angel St" four out of five, naming it one of Frescos "stand-out moments" and "a vintage M People performance, coupling a pumping radio-friendly dance groove with a trademark Heather Small vocal as powerful and as uplifting as she's ever delivered."
-Jim Wirth from NME wrote, "Dip into the lyrics, you'll find they're always encouraging - like the sultry stroll down "Angel Street" where M People tell you, in the nicest possible way, to "stand on your own two feet", because y'know, you're a beautiful person, and really, you put yourself down too often."
+A reviewer from Music Week gave "Angel St" a score of four out of five, naming it one of Frescos "stand-out moments" and "a vintage M People performance, coupling a pumping radio-friendly dance groove with a trademark Heather Small vocal as powerful and as uplifting as she's ever delivered."
+Jim Wirth from NME wrote, "Dip into the lyrics, you'll find they're always encouraging - like the sultry stroll down 'Angel Street' where M People tell you, in the nicest possible way, to "stand on your own two feet", because y'know, you're a beautiful person, and really, you put yourself down too often."

-Formats & Mixes
+Formats and mixes

 This single was the third M People single to be available on two CD formats, following "Open Your Heart" and "Love Rendezvous" to ensure strong sales and strengthen the bands chanced of getting their tenth Top 10 hit.
 Unlike the previous two single CD format releases, all formats were released on the same day.
 CD1 contains the radio edit and live mixes of "Sight for Sore Eyes", "One Night in Heaven" and "Search for the Hero" which were all recorded from the Fresco Tour the previous autumn (in Glasgow, Manchester and London respectively).
 CD2 contains both the radio edit and album versions as well as two further mixes: the Joey Negro Extended Disco Mix which is a slice of 70s funk, and 'Genius 3's Out in the Sticks' vocal mix which band member Shovel provides the percussion for.